jsramesh1990/Linux_Kernel_Debugging_Guide/README.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │
 │   "Debugging is like being the detective in a crime movie       │
 │    where the victim is the kernel, the suspects are             │
 │    interrupts, memory corruption, and race conditions,          │
 │    and you forgot to save the call stack."                      │
 │                                                                 │
 │   "The kernel's idea of 'log message' is:                       │
-│    [    0.123456] general protection fault: 0000 [#1] SMP NOPTI│
+│    [    0.123456] general protection fault: 0000 [#1] SMP NOPTI │
 │    Which is kernel-speak for 'YOU SHALL NOT PASS!'"             │
 │                                                                 │
 │   "When your printk works perfectly but the bug disappears,     │
 │    you've just discovered the Heisenbug."                       │
 │                                                                 │
 └─────────────────────────────────────────────────────────────────┘